Generate professional podcast scripts in seconds. Pick a topic, a length, and a tone — the AI handles the structure.

 5–10 prepared questions with room for follow-ups

-Casual catch-up → What's new → Tease today's topic
+Casual catch-up → Tease today's topic

 Alternating perspectives, friendly debates, shared stories

-Final thoughts from each host → Listener questions → CTA
+Final thoughts → Listener Qs → CTA

-Define the problem → Why it matters → What you'll learn
+Define it → Why it matters → What you'll learn

-Numbered steps with clear explanations and examples
+Numbered steps with examples

-What to avoid → How to troubleshoot issues
+What to avoid → How to troubleshoot

 Quick recap → Downloadable resources → Next steps

-Dramatic scene or quote to hook listeners immediately
+Dramatic scene or quote to hook immediately

 Introduce characters, setting, and stakes